-Trust me, I know what it's like to look in the mirror and think 'now what?'
-Wearing the same style day in and day out can get a little tiring, especially when you feel like your body shape is restricting you from wearing the looks you’re loving on everyone else.
-The truth is there’s nothing holding you back from rocking that wide-leg pant look you’ve been dying to try – except for maybe your own insecurities.
-All I can say to that is this is one style that looks great on everyone – no matter the shape.
+It can get tiring looking in the mirror and thinking, “now what?”
+Wearing the same style day in and day out can get a little boring, especially when you feel like your body shape is restricting you from wearing the looks you’re loving on everyone else.
+Perhaps you’re wondering whether wide-leg pants look good on plus-size women.
+The truth is there’s nothing holding you back from rocking this look if you’ve been dying to try it – except for maybe your own insecurities.
+This is one style that looks great on everyone – no matter the shape.
 Read on for a few tips on how you can make that wide-leg pant work for your curves and widen your fashion horizon in no time.

 It’s no secret that beauty comes in all shapes and sizes.
 But, admittedly, not every style and trend looks good on every body and especially not all at once.
 Knowing how to balance your proportions can help tremendously when it comes to dressing your best self.
-For example, if you wear a blousy top, keep your bottoms slim.
-Or, adversely, if you’re wearing wide leg pants with more volume on the bottom, opting for a less blousy but more fitted top is best.
+For example, if you wear a women's blouse, keep your bottoms slim.
+Or, adversely, if you’re wearing wide-leg pants with more volume on the bottom, opting for a less blousy but more fitted top is best.

-Of course the length of your pants is always important but with wide-leg pants the right length can make the look (and the wrong length can definitely break it).
-If you plan on wearing heels or a platform shoe with your wide-leg pants then you’ll probably want to go with long pants.
-Ideally they would hit your leg just past your ankle, grazing the toe of your shoe.
-Long pants would also give the illusion of longer legs, and generally work best as a high waisted pant as well.
-Floor grazing pants are a great look in formal settings or anywhere you’re likely to wear tall heels.
+Of course, the length of your pants is always important, but with wide-leg pants, the right length can make the look (and the wrong length can definitely break it).
+If you plan on wearing heels or a platform shoe with your wide-leg pants, then you’ll probably want to go with long pants.
+Ideally, they would hit your leg just past your ankle, grazing the toe of your shoe.
+Long pants would also give the illusion of longer legs and generally work best as high-waisted pants.
+Floor-grazing pants are a great look in formal settings or anywhere you’re likely to wear tall heels.

-If you’re looking for a shorter length then you want that wide-leg to fall above the ankle like a crop pant length.
+If you’re looking for a shorter length, you want that wide-leg to fall above the ankle like a crop pant length.
 This length works great with strappy sandals or pumps and could even work well with crisp, white sneakers for a more casual look.

 Don’t wait until next season to start dressing your best self.
-Shop for some stylish wide-leg pants today and rock your own personal runway by tomorrow.
+Shop for a few pairs of stylish wide-leg pants today and rock your own personal runway by tomorrow.